christophstrasen/WorldObserver/docs_internal/fact_layer.md

 - Each fact plan feeds one or more **base ObservationStreams** by:
   - tagging records with schemas (`SquareObs`, `RoomObs`, `ZombieObs`, …);
   - emitting observations whenever new facts are produced or re‑confirmed.
-- Base streams expose observations as `observed.<type>` rows; derived streams (built via LQR queries) layer on top without knowing how facts were gathered.
+- Base streams expose observations as per‑emission tables (what the API calls a single `observation`) with fields such as `observation.square`, `observation.room`, or `observation.zombie`; derived streams (built via LQR queries) layer on top without knowing how facts were gathered.
 - The fact layer must preserve “observations over time” semantics:
   - no implicit per‑instance dedup; multiple observations for the same instance are expected and may matter for time‑based logic.